LenShustek/Eudora_fix_mbx/README.txt

 Eudora_fix_mbx: Repair UTF-8 character codes and problematic HTML in Eudora mailboxes

-This is a command-line (non-GUI) Windows program that modifies the data of Eudora mailboxes -- and the to/from and subject fields of table-of-contents (TOC) files -- in ways like this:
+This is a command-line (non-GUI) Windows program that modifies the data of Eudora mailboxes, and of the to/from and subject fields of table-of-contents (TOC) files, in ways like this:

   - change UTF-8 characters that aren't rendered correctly into related ASCII